EberlyODL/phys010sjv11/probability-amplitude.md

 ## Classical Probability versus Quantum probability

-We can now see the first really strange things about quantum mechanics.
+We can now see the first really strange thing about quantum mechanics.
 Let us say that we want to know the probability of photons landing at a position $x$ where $\phi_1 = 1/\sqrt{4}$ and $\phi_2=-1\sqrt{4}$.
-The two wave amplitude are different because the wave travelled different distances.
+The two wave amplitudes are different because the waves travel different distances.
 The negative sign means that wave 2 is in a through.

 If only slit 1 is opened.
 The probability of finding a photon at x would be 1/4.

 If only slit 2 is opened.
-The probability of finding a photon at x is also 1/4 (the minus sign does not matter when you square).
+The probability of finding a photon at x would also be 1/4 (the minus sign does not matter when you square).

-Normal thinking human would say that the probability with both slits open be the sum.
-The probability that the photon from slit 1 **OR** the photon from slit 2 land at x is 1/4+1/4 = 1/2 (the sum of the probability).
+Normal thinking human would say that the probability with both slits open together would be the sum.
+The probability that the photon from slit 1 **OR** the photon from slit 2 land at x **naively** should be 1/4+1/4 = 1/2 (the sum of the probabilities).

 But NO!
 The probability is $P = (\phi_1+\phi_2)^2 = (1/\sqrt{4}-1\sqrt{4})^2 =0$

-> The probability of finding a photon with two waves is less than with a single wave!
+> The probability of finding a photon in certain locations with two waves on screen is less than with a single wave!
 This is destructive interference.

 Quantum probability does not use the addition rule!
-This is because probability are determined by a preliminary steps of adding probability amplitudes.
+This is because probability are determined by a preliminary step of adding probability amplitudes.
 There can be interferences when adding those amplitudes!